Hey guys, what's the problem?

 several of them supported by AgeUK, and a UK Mens Shed Association has recently been formed.

-Our premises at Fort Brockhurst are on the outskirts of Gosport and have good transport links.
-The post code (for those with SatNav's) is PO12 4DS.
+Our premises at St Vincent are not far from the center of Gosport and have good transport links.
+The post code (for those with SatNav's) is PO12 4QA.

-A committee has been formed and we are refurbishing our workshop and social room in this fabulous venue.
-It is a wonderfully secluded and peaceful location, and we have a lot of space for projects of all sorts.
+We are refurbishing our workshop and social room in this new venue.
+It is a wonderfully peaceful location, and we hope to have a lot of space for projects of all sorts.

 The founding of the Gosport Shed